 - Research proposal and citations

-- Transcripts

-- Request from FGS by Nov 5, 2022

-- Trannscript request form FGS.pdf

 - CCV

 - Letters of reference

 - Fill in names and contact info and the system does the rest

+- Transcripts

-- When appropriate, outline extraordinary circumstances that may have delayed or interrupted: - 1) your completion of degree(s), - 2) record or research achievement, or - 3) your research career. - Extraordinary circumstances include care of family members, illness, disability or other exceptional factor. - Many agencies are allowing students to explain how COVID-related shutdowns affected research or course of study.
+- When appropriate, outline extraordinary circumstances that may have delayed or interrupted: - 1) your completion of degree(s), - 2) record or research achievement, or - 3) your research career. - Extraordinary circumstances include care of family members, illness, disability or other exceptional factors. - Many agencies are allowing students to explain how COVID-related shutdowns affected research or course of study.